yaohuang2005/TLVServer/README.md

 ## To be improved:
 add a session level by monitoring client fd, inactivated duration, and creating a thread task to send heartbeat to client fd based on idle duration

-raplace Boost thread with c++11 concurrency repalce epool with libevent
+raplace Boost thread with C++11 Concurrency repalce epool with libevent